pfsense/docs/source/general/comparison-to-commercial-alternatives.rst

 it.
 Because we do hourly support, and our staff all have a wide range of experience, we can frequently not only eliminate the firewall but also help customers fix or at least nail down the actual source of the problem.
-In one recent example, a support call started with “the firewall isn't routing and it's breaking Active Directory.”
+In one recent example, a support call started with "the firewall isn't routing and it's breaking Active Directory."
 We quickly determined there were no network connectivity problems, and a packet capture of the affected traffic showed numerous Active Directory DNS queries coming back as NXDOMAIN (host not found).
 Upon inspection of the